Dynamo settles payments across a network of AI agents

 x402 is becoming the common language for agent payments, backed by an open foundation and the largest names in payments.
 Its exact scheme handles discrete per-call billing well.
 Continuous, high-frequency consumption is where one transaction per request stops making sense — and that's exactly what Dynamo streams.
 Settle through x402-compatible flows and keep per-second billing.
 You don't choose between the standard and streaming.
 You get both.

-// one budget, split across agents, capped on-chain
+// one budget, fanned out across agents, capped by the protocol

 const budget = await dynamo.openBudget({